Frequently Asked Questions

 Joining a CSA is an investment in your community, in open spaces, in the health of the land, the farmers and your family.
 Your upfront payment allows us to buy seeds, soil and supplies, as well as pay staff, all before we start to “realize the profit” of delicious veggies.
 It’s important to mention that a catastrophic weather event could wipe out weeks worth of crops, and in that instance, shareholders might not receive the full value of their shares.
 However, despite droughts, floods and pests, our shareholders have always received more than the full value of their shares.

-Joining a CSA is an adventure, inviting you to become a better cook, allowing you to use your creativity to make use of the freshest ingredients each week!
+A CSA is an adventure, inviting you to become a better cook, allowing you to use your creativity to make use of the freshest ingredients each week!
 It also allows you to have a deeper understanding and connection with the seasons and where your food comes from.

-What’s in a summer vegetable share?
+What’s in a winter vegetable share?

 Can I split a share?